mayu-live/framework/README.md

 There is no need to implement an API, you access databases and private APIs from your callback handlers.

-Mayu detects changes in the VDOM-tree and sends instructions on how to patch the DOM to the browser via [Server-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).
+Mayu detects changes in the VDOM and sends instructions on how to patch the DOM to the browser via [Server-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).